 To fulfill its mission of providing free and convenient access to information and ideas, the Hernando County Public Library System provides public Internet access.
-Hernando County residents must have a library card to use the Internet.
 Using a false name, address or another's card to access the Internet is prohibited by Hernando County Code (Ordinance No. 83-1).
-Visitors may purchase a guest pass for $1.00 per session to use the Internet.
+Visitors may request a guest pass to use the Internet.
 Long-term or frequent visitors may purchase a non-resident library card for $15.00 per year.

 In providing public access to the Internet, the Hernando County Public Library System (HCPLS) subscribes to the principles of intellectual freedom expressed in the American Library Association's CODE OF ETHICS and LIBRARY BILL OF RIGHTS and its interpretations of those documents.
 Library System staff will not monitor, control, or restrict anyone's access to equipment or the range of information available within the limits of State and/or Federal law.

 The Library System upholds and affirms the right and responsibility of parents or designated guardians to determine and monitor their children's use of all library materials and resources.
 They are encouraged to personally accompany their children to the library and oversee their use of the Internet and other forms of electronic information.
 Minors who visit the Library System without parent or guardian are responsible for their own decisions and behaviors.